The contrails (vapour streams) from aircraft are gradually covering

 air pollution in the classic sense, has been protecting us against

-the warming effect of another greenhouse gas, carbon dioxide
+the warming effect of another greenhouse gas, carbon dioxide (CO2)?

-(CO2)?
-The rise in CO2
+The rise in CO2 levels recorded so far has

-levels recorded so far has resulted in a temperature rise of
+resulted in a temperature rise of just 0.6° Centigrade (C).

-just 0.6° Centigrade (C).
-During the last ice age, a similar
+During the last ice age, a similar rise led to a temperature rise

-the climate may be more sensitive to greenhouse gases than previously
+to greenhouse gases than previously thought.

 If so, this could be extremely bad news.
 According to leading